 - Click Apply.
 Fewer data points make the chart simpler.

 - Click Chart Layout and then X-Axis.
-To the right of the Label field click the Refresh icon.
-(This will update the labkel for the X axis to "Months Since Start Date", if it did not update automatically) Click Apply.
+To the right of the Label field click the (Refresh) button.
+This will update the label for the X axis to "Months Since Start Date", if it did not update automatically.
+Click Apply.

 - Click Save As, name the report "Mean CD4 Levels Per Treatment Group", and click Save.